Counting Processor cores / CPU cores

 Mixed host-locked and floating licenses

 Mixed floating / host-locked licenses are also available.
-The minimum number of floating cores per cluster that we allow is four (4).
-We only allow floating or mixed host-locked floating licenses from 8-core floating or 16-core host-locked upward.
+The minimum number of floating cores per cluster that we allow is eight (8).
 Floating cores are counted as two (2) each, host-locked cores as one (1) each.

 Examples:

-- Two 2-core machines and one 4-core machine together add up to (2×2 + 4) eight cores
+• Two 4-core machines and one 8-core machine together add up to (2×4 + 8) sixteen cores

-- A 6-core machine with hyperthreading counts as six cores.
+• An 8-core machine with hyperthreading counts as eight cores.
 We always count physical cores (hyperthreading is not recommended anyway).
-Since the minimum number of cores is eight, you can license an additional dual-core machine for the 8-core license.
+Since the minimum number of cores is sixteen, you can license an additional eight-core machine for the 16-core license.

 Unlimited licenses

-An unlimited license will enable all members of your own research group (or site if you purchase a site license) to install our software on their machines on the research site.
-With SCM’s permission, licenses may also be installed on personal machines to facilitate setting up and analyzing jobs remotely.
+An unlimited license will enable all members of your own research group (or site if you purchase a site license) to install our software on their machines on the research site, including laptops and desktops to facilitate setting up, running and analyzing jobs remotely.

 Unlimited licenses are also ideal for teaching purposes (at no additional cost).
 Students can easily download and use AMS during the course.
-The installation is smooth, with a set number of licenses automatically approved for the teaching account, either on the instruction machine or, with SCM’s permission, on the students personal laptops.
+The installation is smooth, with a set number of licenses automatically approved for the teaching account, either on the instruction machines or, on the students personal laptops.
 SCM then also offers support to the system administrator for setting up AMS on the student machines, but no direct support can be given to the students.

 Recommended hardware

-Please check out the summary from a webinar in 2020 on hardware recommendations.
+Please check out the summary from a webinar on hardware recommendations.